pvnotpv/dotfiles/README.md

 I'LL BE UPDATING THIS SOON ENOUGH

-if you have face any issues , contact me on discord:- doubledickdude#6507
+if you face any issues , contact me on discord:- doubledickdude#6507